codingWithMafuz/movbixer/README.md

 ## Features

-- Display a list of popular movies
+- Display a list of popular Movies, TV series and celebrities and other lots of information
-- Search for movies
+- Search for movies, tv TV series and celebrities and others.
-- View detailed information about a movie

 ## Technologies Used